-Chris Andrews is an clinical professor in the Lynn Pippenger School of Accountancy, teaching courses in financial, managerial and cost accounting.
+Chris Andrews is an Associate Professor of Instruction in the Lynn Pippenger School of Accountancy, teaching courses in financial, managerial and cost accounting.
 She has led the accounting study-abroad trips to London and Dublin.

 Andrews has been published more than 20 times, including in the Journal of Accountancy and the CPA Journal.
 Her research interests lie in fraud hotline effectiveness, accounting for environmental liabilities and other financial accounting issues.